emberlondon/checklists/README.md

   - [ ] Move this month to previous-events
   - [ ] Add details for upcoming meetup
 - [ ] Announce upcoming meetup
+- [ ] Re-order stickers on StickerMule if necessary

 ## Post Line-up Confirmation